JeffCX/shadow-force-audit-portfolio/README.md

 # Detailed Pricing Formula

-There an upper bound payment for protocol, the cost of the auditing will not exceed this number!
+There is an upper bound payment for the protocol, the cost of the audit will not exceed this number!

 upper bound cost = (nSLOC * 50)